 Q: Can I move a patron to another tier?

 Feel free to pass along this article from our Help Center to guide patrons through selecting a new tier: How do I edit my membership?

-Q: Why are some patrons listed under “no benefit after” I deleted a tier and added one with the same value?
+Q: Why are some patrons listed under “no tier” after I deleted a tier?

 Patrons are never automatically moved into new tiers when you create them as it changes their billing and benefit selections, so they need to change this on their end to be included in anything new.
 They can edit their payment following these steps.

-Q: How do I know if a patron is a “no benefit” patron?
+Q: How do I know if a patron is a “no tier” patron?

-You can use the filters in your Patron Relationship Manager to see who’s not currently in a Tier.
+You can use the filters in your Relationship Manager to access a list of who’s not currently in a tier.

-To do this select the following from your Patron Relationship Manager filters
+To do this select the following from your Relationship Manager filters

-Check to see if you have an extra character in the field where only numbers are allowed (like $.)
+Check if you have an extra character in the field where only numbers are allowed (like $.)
 Try removing any extra characters and saving again.